tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * [wrk_data.csv](Activities/08-Stu_Portfolio_Planner/Resources/wrk_data.csv)

-Open the solved version of the Jupyter notebook for Part 2, conduct a dry-walkthrough review and explain the following:
+Open the solved version of the Jupyter notebook for Part 2, conduct a dry walkthrough review, and explain the following:

 * We will start reviewing Part 1.

-* The first step to help Harold to analyze these ten stocks, is to load the data into a DataFrame for each data file.
+* The first step in helping Harold analyze these 10 stocks is to load the data into a DataFrame for each data file.

   ![portfolio_data](Images/portfolio_data.png)

-* After reading in the data, we combine the data from all the DataFrames in a single DataFrame.
-When dealing with datetime indexes, make sure to sort the DataFrame by index in ascending order, to arrange the dates chronologically from past to present.
+* After reading in the data, combine the data from all the DataFrames into a single DataFrame.
+When dealing with datetime indexes, be sure to sort the DataFrame by index in ascending order, to arrange the dates chronologically from past to present.
 This is particularly important when employing time-series functions such as `pct_change`.

   ![portfolio_data_combined](Images/portfolio_data_combined.png)